 One study found that with daily consumption of three or more cups of coffee, patients with HCV-related liver disease is associated with a significant (50%) reduction in oxidative damage indicators (8-OHdG).
 Oxidative DNA damage is closely correlated with DNA mutation and carcinogenesis.
 Therefore these results show a positive correlation between coffee consumption and a reduced risk for advanced liver damage [34-36].

-In a different randomised study on patients with hepatitis C, found that by drinking 4 cups of coffee a day resulted in reduced collagen synthesis and oxidative DNA damage.
+In a different randomized study on patients with hepatitis C, found that by drinking 4 cups of coffee a day resulted in reduced collagen synthesis and oxidative DNA damage.
 This study also noted an increase in both telomere length and level of circulating markers for apoptosis.
 These are all markers for protective factors in liver disease.
 [34, 37, 38].

 Both of these studies suggest a hepatoprotective effect in the progression of liver disease, especially liver cancer, and hepatitis, but also likely offers protective benefits in such conditions as fatty liver disease, and cirrhosis.